Loki-Astari/loki-astari.github.io/source/_posts/2014-12-30-c-plus-plus-by-example-smart-pointer.markdown

 Though none of the functions in the example take an `int pointer` as a parameter; the compiler sees that it can convert an `int*` into an object of type `ThorsAnvil::UP<int>` via the single argument constructor and builds temporary objects to facilitate the calling of the function.

 In the case of smart pointers, that take ownership of the object passed in the constructor, this can be a problem because the lifetime of a temporary object is the containing statement (with a few exceptions that we will cover in another article).
-A a simple rule of thumb you can think of the lifespan of a temporary ending at the `';'`.
+As a simple rule of thumb you can think of the lifespan of a temporary ending at the `';'`.

     takeOwner1(data);